Action | Spring | Summer | Fall |

 Application assistance can be found by video or by slide presentation.

-We encourage you to look at Berkeley Lab’s website to learn more about the Lab and any research projects that you would find interesting.
-You may view the Lab’s various scientific divisions at the Scientific Divisions web page.
-It may also be useful to use keywords (research areas, project titles, or Berkeley Lab staff names) in the search field on Elements and Berkeley Lab News Center.
-Learn more about WD&E mentors’ current research on our News and Events page.
+We encourage you to look at Berkeley Lab’s website to learn more about the Lab and any projects that you would find interesting to work on during an internship.
+You may view the Lab’s various Scientific Divisions (e.g., Accelerator Technology & Applied Physics, Building Technology & Urban Systems, Energy Geosciences, Materials Sciences) and Operations Divisions (e.g., Environment, Health & Safety, Facilities, and Information Technology).
+It may be useful to use keywords (project topics, project titles, or Berkeley Lab staff names) in the search field on Elements and Berkeley Lab News Center, in order to locate additional information.
+Learn more about some WD&E mentors’ current projects on our News and Events page.

 Reaching Out to a Researcher